 Since the 1980's men who have had sex with another man even once since 1977 were not eligible to donate blood to reduce the risk from HIV.
-With much improved donor testing since then, and following consultation with patient and community stakeholders, in July, 2013 male donors became eligible to donate if they have not had sex with another man in the past 5 years.
-Some other countries have implemented even shorter deferral periods (for example 12 months in England and Australia) and have not seen any evidence of increased risk to the blood supply.
-Careful evaluation of safety will be carried out over the next few years, with the potential to further reduce the deferral period in the future.
+With much improved donor testing and surveillance for emerging pathogens, following consultation with patient and community stakeholders, in July, 2013 male donors became eligible to donate if they have not had sex with another man in the past 5 years.
+Some other countries have implemented shorter deferral periods (for example 12 months in England and Australia) and have not seen any evidence of increased risk to the blood supply.
+The US FDA has indicated that they will modify regulatory guidance to permit a 12 month deferral period.
+Evaluation of the safety impact of the change to a 5 year deferral period will be carried out this summer, 2 years since it was put in place.
+Consultations with our stakeholder groups will then be undertaken to assess the potential to further reduce the deferral period.
+Any proposed change would then need to be approved by our regulator, Health Canada.